Cal-Fang/PoliceTransport/README.md

 | Texas                | San Antonio          |        17        |
 | Wisconsin            | Milwaukee            |        17        |

-Here, only State-City.Or.County pairs that had more than 10 police injured or killed were kept for two concerns: 1) when a city had very few police shot in five years, we are not so sure whether the number is truly showing a pattern or just a random number.
-We arbitrarily used 10 as the threshold for this; 2) More importantly, it consumes a lot of time to do the media search and there were in total around 2000 police shot through these five years.
-This project has only one analyst and it is simply not realistic to collect transport mode information for all cases.
-The only exception is Staten Island as it is one of the five boroughs of NYC and should be considered along with the rest four.
+Here, only State-City.Or.County pairs that had more than 10 police injured or killed were kept.
+This was because when a city had very few police shot in five years, we were not sure whether the number truly reflected a pattern or just a random number.
+We arbitrarily chose 10 as the threshold for this.
+All five boroughs of NYC were kept.

 The script used for this step is named **02_sort.R**.
 The result is saved as *recordsFiltered.csv*.

 ## STEP 3 Collect the transport mode information
-Since GVA does not record what transport mode was used to carry each police to ER/hospitals, I copy-pasted the *recordsFiltered.csv* into [this Google Sheets document](https://docs.google.com/spreadsheets/d/1fCjbfK5wkWyoP2V0U5rAVWbhzJjAER9SPFYSm_38IKA/edit?usp=sharing), and then used following resources to manually record such information.
+Since GVA does not record what transport mode was used to carry each police to ER/hospitals, we copy-pasted the *recordsFiltered.csv* into [this Google Sheets document](https://docs.google.com/spreadsheets/d/1fCjbfK5wkWyoP2V0U5rAVWbhzJjAER9SPFYSm_38IKA/edit?usp=sharing), and then used the following resources to manually record such information.
 - GVA collected some news links for each case on their website which is a good starting point;
-- If the news collected by GVA did not disclose the transport mode, I would google the keyword to look for others (especially later reports);
+- If the news collected by GVA did not disclose the transport mode, we would google the keyword to look for others (especially later reports);
-- For each police-engaged case, the police department usually would have a media brief.
+- For each police-engaged case, the police department usually has a media brief.
 The videos are usually uploaded online for transparency.
-Sometimes Chiefs would disclose how injured/killed officers were transported.
+Sometimes these disclose how injured/killed officers were transported.

 All transport mode information was stored in the new Response.Type column.
 Two extra columns, "Detail" and "News.Source", were also created.
-- For all cases where the transport mode used was identified, I documented the source in the "News.Source" column.
+- For all cases where the transport mode used was identified, we documented the source in the "News.Source" column.
-- I also marked all suicide cases in the "Detail" column since these cases are fundamentally different in terms of the response mechanism and should be excluded from our analysis.
+- We also marked all suicide cases in the "Detail" column since these cases are fundamentally different in terms of the response mechanism and were excluded from our analysis.

+The "Detail" column is available upon request.

 ## STEP 4 Validate
 Two other analysts from Dr. Sanghavi's Lab, Jessy Nguyen and Nadia Ghazali, then helped validate the transport mode labeled.
-Using the [Google Sheets document](https://docs.google.com/spreadsheets/d/1fCjbfK5wkWyoP2V0U5rAVWbhzJjAER9SPFYSm_38IKA/edit?usp=sharing), they examined the "News.Source" and determined whether the label assigned is appropriate.
-The column "Rechecked.By" showed who did this crosscheck.
+Using the [Google Sheets document](https://docs.google.com/spreadsheets/d/1fCjbfK5wkWyoP2V0U5rAVWbhzJjAER9SPFYSm_38IKA/edit?usp=sharing), they examined the "News.Source" and determined whether the label assigned was appropriate.

-If they don't agree with the transport mode information I assigned, they would mark it and make a suggestion.
-I would revisit the column and determine whether it should be changed to what they suggested.
-If an agreement cannot be reached, Dr. Prachi Sanghavi will review the columns and make the final call.
+If they didn't agree with the transport mode information assigned, they would mark it.
+And then we discussed to reach a consensus.
+If an agreement could not be reached, Dr. Prachi Sanghavi reviewed the case and made the final call.

 ## STEP 5 Analyze
-After adding transport information, I did three more things:
+After adding transport information, we did three more things:
 1. Replaced five NYC boroughs with NYC since we would want to analyze them as a whole, which left us 27 cities;
 2. Dropped suicide case since these cases' emergency response differs from occupation gunshot scenarios, which left us 544 police shot;
 3. Dropped cities where there are more than 30% cases for which we cannot identify the transport mode information, which left us 18 cities and 403 police shot.

-Using the 18 cities and 403 police sample, I made one pivot table for our perspective article to demonstrate how police were transported in these cities.
+Using the 18 cities and 403 police sample, we made one pivot table for our perspective article to demonstrate how police were transported in these cities.

-I also used the 544 police sample to make two extra tables for supporting information used in our perspective article or fun:
+We also used the 544 police sample to make two extra tables for supporting information used in our perspective article or fun:
 1. What is the outcome of such transport mode?
 2. Is there any time trend?